Maryam5890/Solihu_mariyam_QC_Analysis_portfolio/README.md

 - **Average Viscosity Index of 102.3** — within specification for industrial lubricants
 - **3 flagged lots** identified for review or failure — all traced to raw material intake stage
 - Water content showed a **watch required** trend in mid-year batches, flagged for corrective action
-- Finished goods consistently outperformed raw intake in compliance — confirming the production process is adding value
+- Finished goods consistently outperformed raw intake in compliance, confirming the production process is adding value

 ## Skills Demonstrated